Prince-Bishopric of Verden

+The Prince-Bishopric of Verden was an ecclesiastical principality or Hochstift of the Holy Roman Empire, located in Lower Saxony, Germany.
+Established as a diocese of the Catholic Church in the middle of the 8th century, it was officially dissolved by the Peace of Westphalia in 1648, and replaced by the Duchies of Bremen-Verden.

 Location

 The territory of the Prince-Bishopric of Verden covered the eastern part of the present district of Verden (its border ran between Langwedel and Etelsen), and the southern part of the district of Rotenburg (Wümme) and parts of the districts of Harburg and the Heath district (Heidekreis).

 History

 Foundation

 The Diocese of Verden was founded around 800 in Verden upon Aller as a suffragan in the ecclesiastical province of Mainz.

 When the old Duchy of Saxony was carved up in 1180, some of the territory around the Sturnmigau was erected as a state in Imperial immediacy.
 The Bishop of Verden, in addition to his spiritual duties, was, ex officio, the temporal ruler of the Prince-Bishopric of Verden.
 The first Prince-Bishop — Tammo of Verden — ruled an area that was about a quarter of the extent of the diocesan territory.
 In 1195 Prince-Bishop Rudolph I founded the castle of Rotenburg upon Wümme as a stronghold against the neighbouring Prince-Archbishopric of Bremen.
 Later the castle took on the function of a prince-episcopal Residenz.

 The bishops, and hence the prince-bishops, were elected by the cathedral chapter.
 However, the papacy tried to influence the elections and sometimes succeeded in getting their candidates elected.
 Such candidates, who were usually not local men, did not enjoy local support and were seen as Landfremde or alien.